PuranjoyPatra/Music-Playlist-Data-Analysis-SQL/README.md

 ## SQL Query

 There are 3 sql files where all sql queries are written. look at the below lists:

 - Query Set 1 [View](Query_SET_1.sql)
 - Query Set 2 [View](Query_SET_2.sql)
 - Query Set 3 [View](Query_SET_3.sql)

+Sample Question - [click here](Sample-Questions.pdf) to see the questions.

 ## Data Source